Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • A collection of many things that need your attention beneath the warnings and errors section of the report

-In addition to running a source analysis, ShareGate simplifies another critical aspect of migration: mailbox mapping.
-ShareGate Migrate auto-maps your mailboxes and recipients, while you review and modify those mappings to make sure everything runs smoothly at the destination.
+Along with source analysis, ShareGate makes mailbox mapping easy.
+ShareGate Migrate auto-maps your mailboxes and recipients, and you can quickly review and tweak mappings to ensure everything lands right at the destination.

 During migration